transparency-dev/trillian-tessera/README.md

     - This example runs an HTTP web server that takes arbitrary data and adds it to a file-based log.
   - [mysql](./cmd/conformance/mysql/): example of operating a log that uses MySQL
     - This example is easiest deployed via `docker compose`, which allows for easy setup and teardown.
-  - [gcp](./cmd/conformance/gcp/): example of operating a log running in GCP
+  - [gcp](./cmd/conformance/gcp/): example of operating a log running in GCP.
+    - This example can be deployed via terraform, see the [deployment instructions](./deployment/live/gcp/conformance#manual-deployment).
+  - [aws](./cmd/conformance/aws/): example of operating a log running on AWS.
-    - This example can be deployed via terraform (see the [deployment](./deployment/) directory).
+    - This example can be deployed via terraform, see the [deployment instructions](./deployment/live/aws/codelab#aws-codelab-deployment).
   - [posix-oneshot](./cmd/examples/posix-oneshot/): example of a command line tool to add entries to a log stored on the local filesystem
     - This example is not a long-lived process; running the command integrates entries into the log which lives only as files.